loiclec/fuzzcheck-rs/README.md

 ## Creating a Mutator

-If you would like to fuzz-test your own custom type without the `HasDefaultMutator` derive attribute, you will have to create a `Mutator` for it.
+If you would like to fuzz-test your own custom type without the `DefaultMutator` derive attribute, you will have to create a `Mutator` for it.
 You can do so by creating a type that conforms to the `Mutator` trait.